tuftsceeo/Tufts_Create3_Examples/README.md

 ## Get Started
 1. Download this repository on your virtual machine.
     - Click the green "Code" button then "Download ZIP"
 2. Unzip the repository & move it to the **Home** directory of your virtual machine.
-Double check it is still named "Tufts_Create3_Examples"
+Double check it is still named "Tufts_Create3_Examples."
-3. Follow the READMEs in the other folders to test out the code
+3. Follow the READMEs in the other folders to test out the code.

 ## Generally Important Information